 This is where the grand bargain comes in.
 Either governments will accept marijuana advertising, or they must ban alcohol advertising.
 The latter is the only logical option for leveling the playing field across the two types of products.
 I recommend the marijuana retailers sue over the issue, getting the courts involved.
 And please recall the multinational companies’ oft repeated chorus about a level playing field.
 Taxing the substances and banning their advertising levels the playing field across compunds, and between the largest and smallest companies.

 Certainly banning hedonic substance ads directed at minors is warranted.
 Even Coca-Cola thinks they are a bad thing.
 Other countries have implemented with success bans of all advertising to children – Sweden, Norway, and in Canada, Quebec.
 The UK now prohibits ads for foods high in sugar and salt in broadcast media to children.

 5) Require Complete Product Labeling

-Reliable and information is crucial for good decision making, whether about products or policy.
+Reliable information is crucial for good decision making, whether about products or policy.
 While studies often show food and ingredients labeling does not work well, we can teach consumers to pay attention.
 We have excellent empirical support for the efficacy of information laden labeling in some contexts.
-Think of the Finland salt case in the last chapter, for example.
 It is more than annoying that Starbucks does not list the caffeine content on the one-pound bag of French-press ground I buy once a month.
 Other countries require detailed labeling.
 We should do the same.